-(i) In addition to the previously provided exemption, any veteran who is discharged from the military or naval service of the United States under conditions other than dishonorable, or an officer who is honorably separated from military or naval service, who is determined, under applicable federal law by the Veterans Administration of the United States to be totally and permanently disabled through a service connected disability, who owns a specially adapted homestead, which has been acquired or modified with the assistance of a special adaptive housing grant from the Veteran's Administration and that meets Veteran's Administration and Americans with disability act guidelines from adaptive housing or which has been acquired or modified, using proceeds from the sale of any previous homestead, which was acquired with the assistance of a special adaptive housing grant from the veteran's administration, the person or the person's surviving spouse is exempt from all taxation on the homestead.
-Provided, that in the town of Westerly where the amount of the above referenced exemption shall be forty-six thousand five hundred dollars (\$46,500).

-(j) The town of Coventry may provide by ordinance a one thousand dollars (\$1,000) exemption for any person who is an active member of the armed forces of the United States.
+- (i) In addition to the previously provided exemption, any veteran who is discharged from the military or naval service of the United States under conditions other than dishonorable, or an officer who is honorably separated from military or naval service, who is determined, under applicable federal law by the Veterans Administration of the United States to be totally and permanently disabled through a service-connected disability, who owns a specially adapted homestead that has been acquired or modified with the assistance of a special adaptive housing grant from the Veteran's Administration and that meets Veteran's Administration and Americans with disability act guidelines from adaptive housing or that has been acquired or modified using proceeds from the sale of any previous homestead that was acquired with the assistance of a special adaptive housing grant from the veteran's administration, the person or the person's surviving spouse is exempt from all taxation on the homestead.
+Provided, that in the town of Westerly where the amount of the above referenced exemption shall be forty-six thousand five hundred dollars (\$46,500). - (j) The town of Coventry may provide by ordinance a one thousand dollars (\$1,000) exemption for any person who is an active member of the armed forces of the United States or who was a member of the National Guard for not less than five (5) consecutive years, or who served in a unit of the National Guard that was called to active duty by order of the President of the United States. - 24 SECTION 2.

-SECTION 2.
 This act shall take effect upon passage.